mahendrabairagi/DeeplensWorkshop/lab4.md

 Search for AmazonS3FullAccess and choose the policy by checking the box and click on Attach Policy

-#### Create Bucket:

-We need to create an S3 bucket that we can upload faces to.

-Go to [AWS Management console](https://console.aws.amazon.com/console/home?region=us-east-1) and search for S3

-Choose 'Create bucket'

-Name your bucket : face-detection-your-name

-Click on Create

 #### Create Inference lambda function: